 Health and Vaccination Information for Portugal

-You will not require any vaccinations to visit Portugal unless you are coming from an infected area.
-The most likely infection being ‘Yellow Fever’.
+- You will not require any vaccinations to visit Portugal unless you are coming from an area with a common infection.
 Make a point of checking with your tour operator or local Portuguese Embassy if in any doubt.

 - EU citizens can obtain a refund of most medical costs by using form E111, which is available from Post Offices, Health or Social Security offices in your country.

 - Yellow Fever Vaccination: International Certificate of Vaccination for Yellow Fever is required only when traveling from an infected area and when the traveler is more than one year of age.

 If you meet all the requirements to visit and are looking to vacation in Portugal, explore our travel packages for great deals to explore our beautiful country.
 We also have day tours and excursions available for a quick weekend getaway.

 Do I need a visa to visit Portugal?